xMazzmax/coiffeur-seren/README.md

     Example: Use larger images and headings for a hero section, while keeping footer elements smaller and compact.

 11. Rhythm and Balance
-    Use consistent spacing patterns (like padding or margins) to create a rhythm that feels natural and visually balanced.
+    Use consistent spacing patterns (e.g. for padding or margins) to create a rhythm that feels natural and visually balanced (and save tons of time + avoid unnecessary long-term suffering).
     Example: Establish a spacing scale (e.g., 2px(+2 =>), 4px(+4 =>), 8px(+6) ...
-128px ) to ensure harmony throughout the design (and save tons of time).
+128px ) to ensure harmony throughout the design.

 12. Feedback and Interaction
     Ensure spacing and size make interactive elements easy to identify and use.
     Example: Make buttons large enough and with sufficient spacing to prevent accidental clicks by the user during touch interaction.

 ### 🌈 Color